Bimbisara (film)

-Bimbisara is a 2022 Indian Telugu-language fantasy action film written and directed by debutant Mallidi Vassishta, and produced by N. T. R. Arts.
-It stars Nandamuri Kalyan Ram, Catherine Tresa, Samyuktha Menon and Prakash Raj.
-In the film, King Bimbisara of the Trigartala Empire from the 5th century BC lands in the modern-day world through time travel.
+Bimbisara is a 2022 Indian Telugu-language fantasy action film written and directed by debutant Mallidi Vassishta and produced by Kosaraju Harikrishna, under N. T. R. Arts.
+It stars Nandamuri Kalyan Ram in a dual role alongside Catherine Tresa, Samyuktha Menon, Vivan Bhatena and Prakash Raj.
+In the film, King Bimbisara of the Trigarta kingdom from the 5th century BC lands in the modern-day Hyderabad through time travel.

 Principal photography of the film started in 2020 and ended in November 2021, with delays due to COVID-19 pandemic.
 Made on a budget of ₹40 crore, a major part of the film was shot at Ramakrishna Studios in Hyderabad.
 The film is scored by M. M. Keeravani who composed the songs with Chirrantan Bhatt.

-Bimbisara was released on 5 August 2022 and received positive reviews from critics and became successful at the box office.
-The film had its digital premiere on ZEE5 on October 21, 2022.
+Bimbisara was released on 5 August 2022.